Home is Where The Heart Is | Treasure Valley Habitat for Humanity - Habitat Stories | Treasure Valley Habitat for Humanity

 Home is Where the Heart Is

 “We’ve had a home to grow up in.
 To make friends in.
 To thrive in.
-Staying in the same place has made us more secure.” – Katie Hobson
+Staying in the same place has made us more secure.” – Katie

-Katie and Michael Hobson have been Habitat homeowners for 13 years.
+Katie and Michael have been Habitat homeowners for 13 years.
 From raising their four children to building their savings, owning their own home has given them the freedom to pave their own path.
 But it wasn’t always this way.

 Prior to becoming homeowners, Katie and Michael were living paycheck to paycheck.